PeculiarVentures/webcrypto-liner/README.md

 npm run build:webpack
 ```

-If you want a ES5 build with rollup you would use the following commands:
+If you want a ES2015 build for rollup you would use the following commands:
 ```
 npm install
-npm run build:webpack
+npm run build:es2015
 ```